AmirShkolnik/TheChickenBar/README.md

 - [W3C](https://www.w3.org/) - Used for HTML & CSS Validation.
 - [Visual Studio Code](https://code.visualstudio.com/) - Code editor.

+### Commits and README.md

+While working on this project, I learned two main things for the next project:

+- I must be more descriptive in my commit comments for easier understanding and finding all the changes, both for myself and my future team.

+- I should start documenting while working on the project and not after the project is done.
+It will save time and be much more accurate with my documentation

 ## Deployment

 The project was deployed using GitHub pages.
 The steps to deploy using GitHub pages are: